sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c4.textContent).toEqual('2|4')
 -->

-Here, the default, happy path isn’t intertwined with the exceptional cases.
+In the code above, the default, happy path isn’t intertwined with the exceptional cases.
 The default case is at the very bottom of the component, and all exceptions are in front, as guard clauses.

 T> We discuss a better way of managing loading and error states in the [Make impossible states impossible](#impossible-states) section.